Drug Offences: Possess Drug of Dependence

 (iii) salt of any analogue, derivative or isomer mentioned in subparagraph (ii)— contained in or mixed with another substance.

-If you are facing a charge of Possess drug of dependence, call our office on (03) 9668 7600 to organise a case assessment where all options, including defending the allegation(s) can be discussed at length.
+If you are facing a charge of Possess drug of dependence, contact us to organise a case assessment where all options, including defending the allegation(s) can be discussed at length.